Ed Sayles: Career

-One of Sayles' most recent contributions to both the Merry-Go-Round and the city of Auburn was the idea for the Finger Lakes Musical Theatre Festival.
-The Festival, which celebrated its inauguration in the summer of 2012, consisted of 6 mainstages productions at the Merry-Go-Round Playhouse; 3 "Off-Broadway"-style shows at the Merry-Go-Round Downtown, held in the Auburn Public Theater; and 20 new musical works held through a series called The PiTCH.
-The idea for The PiTCH was actually conceived while Sayles was still in his youth.
-In an interview with Emerging Musical Theatre, Sayles explains the origins of The PiTCH:
+In 2011 Sayles created the Finger Lakes Musical Theatre Festival which operated in tandem with the Playhouse.
+The festival was in operation from 2011 until 2015, one year after Sayles retired from the Playhouse.
+In the summer of 2012, consisted of 6 mainstages productions at the Merry-Go-Round Playhouse; 3 "Off-Broadway"-style shows presented at the Auburn Public Theater; and the PITCH which presented staged readings of new musical works at Theater Mack.
+The idea for The PITCH came to Sayles when was still in his High School.
+In an interview with Emerging Musical Theatre, Sayles explains the origins of The PITCH:

-I’ve always loved the movie Yankee Doodle Day with James Cagney as George M. Cohan.
+"I’ve always loved the movie Yankee Doodle Day with James Cagney as George M. Cohan.
 In the movie, Cohan and his partner Sam Harris meet with a producer, and Harris sits at the piano while Cohan “pitches” their story for a show in less than 15 minutes.
 Pitch.
 The idea stuck with me for a while.
 Over the years I’ve become disturbed at the production costs creative teams incur in the early stages of developing their musicals.
-So The PITCH came into being as a way for creative teams to receive feedback about their work without any out-of-pocket expenses.
+So, The PITCH came into being as a way for creative teams to receive feedback about their work without any out-of-pocket expenses.
 This summer, The PITCH will be hosting 20 new musicals, which we hope will give them a start on the way to being fully realized productions.
 I suspect that a number of wonderful ideas for shows have never reached fruition because of the financial burdens that accompany the development process.
-It is my wish that, in a small way, this will remedy that problem.
+It is my wish that, in a small way, this will remedy that problem."

-Sayles also directs on a regular basis, enjoying everything from large-scale musicals to small touring shows.
-He has directed over 125 plays during his tenure at Merry-Go-Round, with favorites including Crazy for You, Camelot, 1776, Oklahoma!, and Big River.
+In 2015 Sayles founded Creative Communication & Development which focuses on assisting Non-Profit organizations in a variety of areas.
+From 2015 to 2020 Sayles was Director of the Spotlight Showcase which is part of Mozaic.
+In that capacity he directed two ensembles composed of neuro-diverse performers.
+He also oversaw and annual art show featuring the work of neuro-diverse visual artists.

 Personal life

-Sayles lives in Auburn, New York, close to the Merry-Go-Round Playhouse, with his wife.
-He has three grown children.
+Sayles lives in Auburn, New York, with his wife Kathleen.
+They have three grown children: Austin, Celeste and Sarah.